Turbo: Effective Caching in Differentially-Private Databases: Evaluation

 \subsection{Use Case (2): Partitioned Static Database}

-\heading{System-wide evaluation.} {\em Question 4: In a partitioned static database, does \sysname significantly improve privacy budget consumption, compared to a single \exactcache and a tree-structured set of Exact-Caches?} We divide each database into 50 partitions and select a random contiguous window of 1 to 50 partitions for each query. \F\ref{fig:multiblock_static_covid_cumulative_budget_consumption_zipf0}-\ref{fig:multiblock_static_citibike_cumulative_budget_consumption_zipf0} show the average budget consumed per partition up to 300K queries.
-In contrast to the static use case, \sysname can support more queries under the fixed $(\epsilon_G = 10)$-DP guarantee since each query only consumes privacy from the accessed partitions due to parallel composition. \sysname further boosts privacy budget consumption by \partitionedstaticdbimprovement compared to the best-performing baseline for each workload, demonstrating its effectiveness as a caching strategy for the static partitioned use case.
+\heading{System-wide evaluation.} {\em Question 5: In a partitioned static database, does \sysname significantly improve privacy budget consumption, compared to a single \exactcache and a tree-structured set of Exact-Caches?} We divide each database into 50 partitions and select a random contiguous window of 1 to 50 partitions for each query.
+We adjust the $(C_0, S_0)$ heuristic parameters to $(50, 1)$ for Covid and $(1,1)$ for \citibike. \F\ref{fig:multiblock_static_covid_cumulative_budget_consumption_zipf0}-\ref{fig:multiblock_static_citibike_cumulative_budget_consumption_zipf0} show the average budget consumed per partition up to 300K queries.
+Compared to the static case, \sysname can now support more queries under $\epsilon_G = 10$ thanks to parallel composition: each query only consumes privacy from the accessed partitions. \sysname further divides privacy budget consumption by \partitionedstaticdbimprovement compared to the best-performing baseline for each workload, demonstrating its effectiveness as a caching strategy for the static partitioned use case.

-\heading{\bf Tree structure evaluation.} {\em Question 5: When is does the tree structure for histograms outperform a flat structure that maintains one histogram per partition?} We vary the average size of the windows requested by queries from $1$ to $50$ partitions based on a Gaussian distribution with std-dev $5$.
+\heading{\bf Tree structure evaluation.} {\em Question 6: When does the tree structure for histograms outperform a flat structure that maintains one histogram per partition?} We vary the average size of the windows requested by queries from $1$ to $50$ partitions based on a Gaussian distribution with std-dev $5$.
 We find the tree structure for histograms is beneficial when queries tend to request more partitions ($25$ partitions or more).
 Because the tree structure maintains more histograms than the flat structure, it fragments the query workload more, resulting in fewer histogram updates per histogram and more use of direct-Laplace.
 The tree's advantage in combining fewer results makes up for this privacy overhead caused by histogram maintenance when queries tend to request larger windows of partitions, while the linear structure is more justified when queries tend to request smaller windows of partitions.